awsdocs/aws-cost-management-user-guide/doc_source/manage-emea-cc-verification.md

 + Contact your bank to confirm that your contact information is up to date
 + Contact your bank for details about why your verification has failed
 + Clear your cache and cookies or use a different browser
-+ Navigate to the [Payment Methods](https://console.aws.amazon.com/billing/home#/paymentmethods) page of the Billing and Cost Management console and update your billing contact information
++ Navigate to the [Payment preferences](https://console.aws.amazon.com/billing/home#/paymentpreferences) page of the AWS Billing console and update your billing contact information

 ## AWS Organizations<a name="emea-cc-awsorg"></a>